mxswat/mx-division-builds/README.md

 ~Add Specialization slot~

-Update UI to allow stats editing
+~Update UI to allow stats editing~

+~Stats editing~

 Make the UI working on Mobile devices

+###  Tasks required to be done before going to beta 3

 Update "DB" to have a multiplicative vs additive map

-Stats editing
+DPS Calculator

+DPS Calculator + Talents

 ### Tasks required to be done before going to Pre-Release

+TDB

+### Tasks cool to add after release
 Friend build interaction
-TDB

 ### Know issues
 Ammo dump does not have a a third slot